kroger/pedrokroger/_posts/2011-09-01-sicp-python-1-1-elements-programming.md

 test(0, p())
 ```

-In applicative order evaluation, the interpreter will enter in an infinite loop, regardless of the value of `test`&#8216;s first argument, because both operands will be evaluated before the function is called (line 7).
-With normal order evaluation, the interpreter will evaluate only what is necessary, so if the first argument of `test` is 0, it'll return 0 because the second argument will not be evaluated.
+In applicative order evaluation, the interpreter will enter in an infinite loop,
+regardless of the value of `test`&#8216;s first argument, because both operands
+will be evaluated before the function is called (line 7).
+With normal order
+evaluation, the interpreter will evaluate only what is necessary, so if the
+first argument of `test` is 0, it'll return 0 because the second argument will
+not be evaluated.

+## Square Roots By Newton's Method

-## Example: square roots by Newton's method
+One way to calculate square roots is by using Newton's method of successive

-One way to calculate square roots is by using Newton's method of successive approximations.
-We start with a guess _g_ for the square root of a number _x_ and calculate a better guess by averaging _g_ with _x/g_, or:
+approximations.
+We start with a guess _g_ for the square root of a number _x_
+and calculate a better guess by averaging _g_ with _x/g_, or:

 ![](/img/2011-09/square-root.png)

-The following procedure tests if the guess we have is good enough for the number _x_ (the radicand) we want to compute the square root.
-If not it'll keep trying to improve the guess until it's good enough:
+The following procedure tests if the guess we have is good enough for the number
+_x_ (the radicand) we want to compute the square root.
+If not it'll keep trying
+to improve the guess until it's good enough:

 ```python
 def sqrt_iter(guess, x):